adagio130/note/IELTS/homework/passion map.md

 Regarding my family background, I was raised in a traditional Asian household where compliments were seldom given which is contributing to my lack of self-confidence.
 In my attempts to gain recognition, I engaged in various unconventional activities just to get adults to notice me.
 Eventually, I realized that I couldn't get the affirmation I needed from my home environment, so I turned to external networks to build my self-esteem.
 After taking amount of time in rebuilding my confidence, I can say that I'm doing okay now.

-I really like to experience something new, something that I never have.
+I really like to experience something that I never have.
+I plan a trip for snowboarding next year, I even went to the ski school in Taipei to learn how to wear the equipments.
+Technical diving is also a skill that I'd like to possess.
+If I